ashmikuz/sign2vec_d/README.md

 # Sign2Vec<sub>d</sub>

 This directory contains all the code needed to reproduce the results in the paper "Unsupervised Deep Learning Supports Reclassification of Bronze Age Cypriot Writing System".
 The Cypro-Minoan dataset is unfortunately unavailable, as it is covered by copyright.
+The code is based on [DeepClusterv2](https://github.com/facebookresearch/swav).

 # Requirements
 The following packages were used (we list packages versions as we can't be sure that no incompatibilities were introduced with later versions):